 Classes emphasize problem solving, lab and fieldwork, and authentic research, while integrating effective use of technology, critical thinking, and collaboration.

 Our Global Languages Department develops cross-culturally competent and empathetic global citizens, empowered to communicate interpretively, interpersonally, and presentationally.

 From active participation in cultural immersion programs, enriching field trips and international service intersession excursions, to authentic theatrical reproductions, oral presentations and meaningful exchanges in the target language, our Upper School Global Languages curriculum embraces the School's motto, "Let Your Lives Speak."

-The arts program is an integral part of the Upper School educational experience and community life.
 Our program offers rich opportunities for both general exploration and advanced learning in a wide variety of arts disciplines.
 Course curricula are designed to stimulate creativity, facilitate mastery of skills and techniques, expand communication and collaborative skills, and build confidence.

 Physical Activities & Sports

 Athletics and Physical Education are integral parts of the Upper School curriculum.
 Both experienced competitors and new athletes alike are challenged while filling our sport and Physical Education requirement.

 At SSFS, we believe sports are educational and create balance for an individual.
 With the athletic experience, student-athletes develop skills that complement the classroom experience.
 The habits established through athletic competition; resilience, stamina, and perseverance, can last a lifetime.

 Other Upper School Curriculum Highlights